 The cost of stand-alone travel insurance depends upon your age and health.
-Younger retirees (e.g., below the age of 76) who are in good health, may find that stand-alone travel insurance is less costly than a plan combining EHC and travel insurance.
+Younger retirees (e.g., below the age of 76) who are in good health may find that stand-alone travel insurance is less costly than a plan combining EHC and travel insurance.
 Conversely, individuals over the age of 75 who have pre-existing conditions may find that the net cost (i.e., premiums less expected reimbursements) for a plan that provides EHC and travel insurance is less than the net cost of stand-alone travel insurance.

-• Comparing MEDOC Travel Insurance with other Stand-alone Travel Insurance Plans This report (pp. 7-9) discusses key features that you should consider when comparing stand-alone travel insurance plans such as MEDOC with the travel insurance offered by banks, credit card companies, and other entities (such as BCAA).
-As explained in this report, it is of vital importance that you ascertain whether your travel insurance plan or your EHC plan would be the first payer in the event of a claim.
-Most stand-alone travel insurance plans stipulate that if you have an EHC plan with a lifetime maximum above \$100,000 (or in some cases above \$50,000), the EHC plan, and not the travel insurance, is the first-payer.
-Unfortunately, this is the case with BCAA travel insurance.
+• Comparing MEDOC Travel Insurance with other Stand-alone Travel Insurance Plans

+This document discusses key features that you should consider when comparing stand-alone travel insurance plans such as MEDOC with the travel insurance offered by banks, credit card companies, and other entities (such as BCAA).
+As explained elsewhere in this document, it is of vital importance that you ascertain whether your travel insurance plan or your EHC plan would be the first paver in the event of a claim.
+Most stand-alone travel insurance plans (such as BCAA travel insurance) stipulate that if you have an EHC plan with a lifetime maximum above \$100,000 (or in some cases above \$50,000), the EHC plan, and not the travel insurance, is the first-payer.
 However, MEDOC travel insurance is the first-payer for emergency out-of-province medical expenses, and it has a 90-day stability clause (rather than the 180-day stability period required by a number of other companies).

-• Comparing the Johnson and RTO Plans
+• Comparing the Johnson and RTOERO Plans

-The Johnson and RTO plans both provide EHC and travel insurance and both are the first payer for emergency out-of-province medical expenses, even if you have the UBC/Sun Life EHC plan.
+The Johnson and RTOERO plans both provide EHC and travel insurance and both are the first payer for emergency out-of-province medical expenses, if you have the UBC/Sun Life EHC plan.